 One should not desist from loving one’s family, caring for the sick, educating the young, bringing criminals to justice, or cleaning the kitchen merely because these undertakings do not matter from the perspective of the universe.
 They matter to particular people now.
 Without such undertakings, lives now and in the near future will be much worse than they would otherwise be.
 (205)

 Naturally, people resist pessimistic views of life.
-Furthermore, they try to undercut them by claiming that adherents to pessimism are grouchy, pathological or macho individuals.
-While Benatar these adjectives describe some pessimists, they don’t describe them all.
-For many pessimism is an authentic response to one’s understanding of the human predicament.
+Furthermore, they try to undercut them by claiming that adherents to pessimism are grouchy or pathological individuals.
+While Benatar admits these adjectives describe some pessimists, they don’t describe them all.
+For many pessimism is an authentic response to an understanding of the human predicament.

 An even better response would be to adopt a pragmatic optimism that recognizes the human predicament but uses optimism to cope.
 This would be most successful if one actually believed in an optimistic view.
 But suppose you only accept optimism as a kind of placebo?
 The optimist might recognize the horror of the human predicament but try to keep this horror at bay and remain optimistic.
 However, Benatar worries that this compartmentalization will be hard to maintain—to acknowledge the bleakness of life and yet remain optimistic.
 If you can’t maintain the correct balance here, you might become overly optimistic or revert back into pessimism.

 The best coping mechanism would be to adopt pragmatic pessimism.
 Here you accept a pessimistic view of life without dwelling on it and busy yourself in projects that enhance and create terrestrial meaning.
 In other words “It allows for distractions from reality, but not denials of it.
 It makes one’s life less bad than it would be if one allowed the predicament to overwhelm one to the point where one was perpetually gloomy and dysfunctional … ” (211)